20 Ways Your Grocery Store Makes You Sick

 The Rx: Instead of eating foods labeled "low-fat," eat heart-healthy monounsaturated fats, like those found in olive oil, nuts and whole foods like avocados.
 When it comes to something like a salad dressing or mayonnaise, "it's usually healthier to get the regular version," says Conrad.
 "Just eat smaller amounts."

 Another source of bacteria at the grocery store: Conveyor belts at the checkout.
 A Michigan State University study found bacteria on 100 percent of belts that researchers tested.
 Checkout belts are made from PVC, a type of plastic that's very porous.
 As such, it's a breeding ground for germs, yeast and mold.

 The Rx: When you get home, be sure to thoroughly wash anything that comes in contact with the checkout conveyor that will later touch your lips.
-And to live your happiest and healthiest life, don't miss these 100 Ways Your Home Could Be Making You Sick.
+And to get through life at your healthiest, don't miss these First Signs You Have a Serious Illness.